- Solutions Solutions Explore >

 Can shareholders appoint proxies?

-• The name of the representative
+- The name of the representative.

-• A substitute, if any
+- A substitute, if one is appointed.

-• The date or time of the meeting(s)
+- The date or time of the meeting or meetings.

 What is typically on the AGM agenda?